GEO vs SEO: What Small Businesses Need to Know

 Neither is right.

 The businesses getting hurt the most right now are the ones whose traffic is dropping and they do not know why.
 Their rankings look fine on Google.
 But AI Overviews are answering the questions their content used to answer, so fewer people are clicking through to their site even when they rank.
-I wrote about this specifically in the AI Overviews article on this site, worth reading if that sounds like your situation.
+Worth reading if that sounds like your situation.

 The fix is not to abandon SEO.
 It is to make your content better for both.
 More direct.
 More specific.
 More structured.
 More grounded in real expertise rather than keyword targeting alone.